If I were to ask you if your school was protected against carbon monoxide danger, would you be able to tell me how and where?

-For years, carbon monoxide (CO) awareness and safety campaigns have focused on language centered around the private citizen inside the home.
+For years, carbon monoxide (CO) awareness and safety campaigns have focused its language around residential properties, only recently moving into conversations regarding recreation and travel.

-This has left an incredible gap of understanding about carbon monoxide in commercial properties – and a person's safety inside of them.
+This has left an incredible gap in conversation and understanding about the risk of carbon monoxide presence in commercial properties – where people believe they are safe and being cared for – when they're not.

 Two hundred carbon monoxide incidents in U.S. schools and daycares.